skullface/design-resources/README.md

 * [pa11y](http://pa11y.org/) — open source automated accessibility testing pal from the command line for programmatic accessibility reporting
 * [tota11y](http://khan.github.io/tota11y/) — Khan Academy’s jQuery-based semantic analysis that can be inserted into a page or run as a bookmarklet (look for an icon of eyeglasses at the bottom left of a page)

-## Further regarding
+## Further reading
-* [a11y Wins](https://a11ywins.tumblr.com/) — single-serving Tumblr showcasing small victories in accessible web design and development
+* [Accessibility Wins](https://a11ywins.tumblr.com/) — single-serving Tumblr showcasing small victories in accessible web design and development
 * [Awesome Accessibility](https://github.com/brunopulis/awesome-a11y) — a curated list of awesome Accessibility tools, articles and resources on GitHub
 * *Books on accessibility* — listed in the “Books” category 👇